johnmathews/johnmathews.github.io.old/content/pages/about.md

 In 2009 I graduated from Edinburgh University with a masters in Civil Engineering.
 The  [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) had arrived and I found a job at Starbucks.
 This made me curious about finance and I resolved to one day understand "how banks work".

-In 2010 I became a PhD candidate in Vienna, Austria and discovered I had a flare for research.
+In 2010 I was a PhD candidate working in Vienna, Austria and discovered I was really good at research.

 In 2014 I began working on financial audits of banking clients and in 2017 I qualified as an accountant.